jprochazk/hebi4/docs/ast.md

 For the few nodes I have, it's generating nearly 3000 lines of code, which is a _massive_ increase over the simple "tree of pointers" AST.

+## Conclusion

+I do not think I invented this.
+I just haven't been able to find any information about similar approaches elsewhere.